Amazon UK buy buttons on Knock earn us a small commission at no cost to you. Here's how we choose →

 An iPhone 15 on a 24-month contract at £35 a month is £840.
 A used iPhone SE plus a £6 Smarty SIM is around £315 over 24 months.
 The Nokia 3210 plus a £6 monthly Smarty SIM is around £75 + (24 × £6) = £219 over 24 months.
 The cheapest sensible smartphone path is the refurbished iPhone SE.
 The cheapest sensible non-smartphone path is the Nokia 3210.

-The phone we recommend most for a UK child. £75 at Argos, £75 at Amazon, £89 direct from HMD.
-We earn a small affiliate commission on the buy buttons, at no cost to you.
+Use the picker to land on the right one in ninety seconds, or read the ranked list for the long form.
+Every phone on Knock is sold by a UK retailer at the retailer's published price.
+We earn a small Amazon Associates commission on the Amazon UK buy buttons, at no cost to you.
 The conversation guide is free on the site.